saidvandeklundert/learn/_posts/2021-08-12-rust-tuple.md

 */
 ```

-Tuples, like arrays, cannot grow or shrink in size.
+No examples to grow or shrink the tuple was include.
+This is because tuples, like arrays, cannot have their size changed.
 If you need a type that can grow or shrink, you are probably in need of a vector.